javascript-tutorial/en.javascript.info/1-js/07-object-properties/02-property-accessors/article.md

 alert( john.age );      // ...as well as the age
 ```

-Now the old code works, too, and we've got a nice additional property.
+Now the old code works too, and we've got a nice additional property.